Royal College of Psychiatrists in the UK have Updated guidance on stopping antidepressants.

 PIMsPlus is a free searchable resource for safer medication use which is focused on Potentially Inappropriate Medications (PIMs): medications that should be used with caution in older adults because research and clinical experience with these medications have shown that the risk of adverse effects can outweigh the benefits.

-Some of the most knowledgable support for antidepressant withdrawal for individuals who are tapering or after they’ve quit.
+Some of the most knowledgeable support for antidepressant withdrawal for individuals who are tapering or after they’ve quit.

-Has information on psychiatric drug withdrawal from both professionals and laypersons.
+Has extensive information on psychiatric drug withdrawal from both professionals and laypersons.

 Above link has extensive information about the ebook, which is available in all usual formats, and now also as doc ebook (word file), and see the editions of the book or ebook in French, Spanish, German, and Greek language here.